KennethTM/datainwater/README.md

-# shallowwaters
+# datainwater
-Personal webpage using blogdown and academic hugo theme
+Personal webpage using blogdown and academic hugo theme.